vche/magnetarr/README.md

 ```

 ### Build a release
-This will clean all older artefacts before building
+This will clean all older artefacts before building, and pack the built extension to a zip

 ```bash
 npm run release
 ```

+This actually does a `npm run clean`, `npm run build`, and `npm run pack`

 ### Start development build